 Summit County Art Forum: Current Exhibit

-The theme of the current exhibit is “Ice and Snow,” which will be on display through May 2018.
+The theme of the current exhibit is “Bloom,” which will be on display through August 2019.

-- Jeremy “Jerms” Greene captures feelings through color.
-His paintings and wire sculptures are a “glimpse of time through the eyes of a survivor of a traumatic brain injury” he sustained at 16 years old.
+Jeremy “Jerms” Greene aims to capture feelings through color.
+His paintings and wire sculptures are a “glimpse of time through the eyes of a survivor of a traumatic brain injury” sustained at 16 years old.

 Amy Marie Dlubac has been taking pictures since middle school, when her father put his old 35 mm Canon SLR in her hands.
 From then on, she always wanted to have a camera at her side, looking for the beauty in everything.
 She loves to travel, and exploring the world has been her dream.

 Watercolor is the preferred medium of Sandi Bruns.
 Her creations reflect what she feels about her subject.
 She believes the finished picture should “energize the soul as well as entertain the eye.”

 Cecelia Eidemiller has been a professional portrait artist for more than 30 years.
 She has traveled throughout the United States drawing portraits from live sitters at art festivals.
 Trained in classical portraiture, she works in charcoal, pastel and oil.
 She has received numerous awards and has presented many one-person shows.

 C.J.
 Sullivan is an amateur photographer.
 She enjoys shooting geometric patterns, urban life and plant life.
 She and her family recently moved to Blue River, where she works remotely as a data scientist for a company in Silicon Valley.

 As a beginning artist living in Colorado, Deb Evans is drawn to the beauty of the mountains and the variety of topography.
 She creates works in oils and acrylics on canvas.
 Her painting studio is at her home in Keystone, steps away from the Snake River.